RubixML/ML/docs/preprocessing.md

 | [Numeric String Converter](transformers/numeric-string-converter.md) | Categorical | Continuous | | |

 ## Dimensionality Reduction
-Dimensionality reduction in machine learning is analogous to compression in the context of sending data over a wire.
+Dimensionality reduction is a preprocessing technique for embedding a dataset into a lower dimensional vector space.
 It allows a learner to train and infer quicker by producing a dataset with fewer but more informative features.

 | Transformer | Supervised | Stateful | Elastic |
 |---|---|---|---|